tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 ## Conclusion

-to be written properly.
-Outline:

 In the end these axiom systems are logically equivalent, so why go to all the trouble of analysing them?

 I gained more of an understanding of probability from this project.
-Thinking about why the axioms are there and the role they fulfill made me reflect on what probabilities really are in our heads and what about them we want to formalize.
-It also gives an opportunity to do a
+Thinking about why each axiom is there and the role each fulfills made me reflect on what probabilities really are in our heads and what about them we want to formalize.
+Moreover, researching the historical context and development of these mathematical theories also gives them a more meaningful flavour.
+I can see why people found them interesting or appealing, and peek at the rationale behind certain choices in research.

-- meta point on why I find the mental motion of axiom jigsaw puzzles cool.
-I want to do jigsaw puzzles for all kinds of other mathematical objects (e.g. taking out or changing/replacing a hypothesis in a theorem and seeing which objects don't behave we want to anymore,)
+On a more meta level, I find the mental motion of axiomatic jigsaw puzzles cool.
+Taking a system or idea apart and understanding its pieces, both within a historical context and on it's own, is a rewarding process that I apply to many other pieces of math.
+I recommend it!